kaltura/server/generator/sources/cli/README.md

 Windows
 --------
 To use kalcli on Windows you'll need to install:

-1. [Cygwin] (https://cygwin.com/install.html)- make sure to include the bash-completion package (not included by default)
+- [Cygwin] (https://cygwin.com/install.html)- make sure to include the bash-completion package (not included by default)
-2. [Xampp] (https://www.apachefriends.org/index.html) or any other platform that provides PHP CLI 5.3 and above with the CURL extension.
+- [Xampp] (https://www.apachefriends.org/index.html) or any other platform that provides PHP CLI 5.3 and above with the CURL extension.

 Installation is the same as for Linux, but note the following:

-1. Perform the steps from the Cygwin bash
+- Perform the steps from the Cygwin bash
-2. The meaning of BASEDIR in step 2 is different than steps 3 & 5 - in step 2 you need to use a path relative to the drive root while in steps 3 & 5 you need to use a path relative to Cygwin root.
+- The meaning of BASEDIR in step 2 is different than steps 3 & 5 - in step 2 you need to use a path relative to the drive root while in steps 3 & 5 you need to use a path relative to Cygwin root.
 	For example:
-	a.
-If you install kalcli in C:\Cygwin\cli, you'll need to use /cygwin/cli in step 2, and use /cli in 3 & 5.
+	- If you install kalcli in C:\Cygwin\cli, you'll need to use /cygwin/cli in step 2, and use /cli in 3 & 5.
-	a.
-If you install kalcli in C:\cli, you'll need to use /cli in step 2, and use /cygdrive/c/cli in 3 & 5.
+	- If you install kalcli in C:\cli, you'll need to use /cli in step 2, and use /cygdrive/c/cli in 3 & 5.

 Examples
 =========